The holiday includes the Jacobite Steam Train from Fort William to Mallaig

 The supplement for a single traveller is £140 per holiday, based on single occupancy of double/twin rooms.

-You can hire a car during your stay on Skye for an additional £130.
+To hire a car during your stay on Skye costs an additional £130.
 The car would be collected from and returned to the ferry port on Skye.

 All our touring holidays include a map of Scotland with recommended routes from your specified starting point, suggestions on places to see and visit depending on your personal interests and our expertise to help you get the most from your holiday.